 Schedule client engagements in online calendars

 A sharp memory isn’t enough when you’re juggling many clients.
 Instead, set these dates in a calendar like Microsoft Outlook or Google Calendar.
 When adding an event to the calendar, add the name of the client to the event details or a client-specific prefix to the event name.
-This makes it easy to search for meetings or plan ahead for meetings with a particular client.
+This tip makes it easy to search for meetings or plan for meetings with a particular client.

 Streamline client email correspondence through filters and labels

 Organizing emails as they arrive in your inbox is the best way to keep track of emails from many clients.
 You can do this through the filters or labels feature available in many email platforms.
-These features allow you to set up rules for what to do when an email from a certain client arrives.
+These features allow you to set up rules for what to do when an email from a particular client arrives.